metosin/malli/README.md

 [:enum {:foo :bar} nil] ;; singleton schema of nil, with properties {:foo :bar}
 ```

-In fact, these syntax rules apply to all schemas, but you will rarely encounter them outside `:enum`, so it deserves a special mention.
+In fact, these syntax rules apply to all schemas, but `:enum` is the most common schema where this is relevant so it deserves a special mention.

 ## Qualified keys in a map